Madhya Pradesh govt crisis: CM Kamal Nath planning to buy more time to face floor test

 Congress govt facing crisis in MP as Kamal Nath underestimated new generation: Shiv Sena

-To prevent BJP from poaching or call for "Operation Lotus", the Congress have out their MLAs in this resort, which is located in a peaceful environment.
+To prevent BJP from poaching or call for "Operation Lotus", Congress have out their MLAs in this resort, which is located in a peaceful environment.

 The Congress had earlier claimed that the party had shifted its 90 MLAs to Jaipur.